- Dogs can eat squash. ✔️

 All varieties of squash are packed with vitamins and minerals, for example vitamin A and potassium.
 They’re also full of antioxidants that help prevent inflammation.

 Besides its nutritious value, squash can help with weight control.
 How?
 It has plenty of fiber to keep bellies full.
 If your dog is prone to overeating, a low-calorie snack like summer squash will keep cravings in check.
-Thanks to its high fiber and water content, squash can help your dog with diarrhea or constipation.
+It can also help your dog with diarrhea or constipation.